 DHA Case No. FCP 211940 (Wis.
 Div. of Hearings and Appeals March 19, 2024) (DHS) ↓ Download PDF In general, all Family Care services must be authorized before they are provided.
 In this case, the petitioner’s assisted living facility closed and he had to move to a new one.
 My Choice staff met with him […] Read more

 DHA Case No. CWK 210726 (Wis.
-Div. of Hearings and Appeals March 15, 2024) (DHS) ↓ Download PDF Individual choice of provider is a main tenant of the CLTS program.
+Div. of Hearings and Appeals March 15, 2024) (DHS) ↓ Download PDF Individual choice of provider is a main tenet of the CLTS program.
 Even when a background check on a proposed provider reveals negative—but not disqualifying—findings, the County Waiver Agency must respect the participant’s choice “unless there is […] Read more

 DHA Case No. MNP 211393 (Wis.
 Div. of Hearings and Appeals March 8, 2024) (DHS) ↓ Download PDF Wisconsin Medicaid covers emergency out-of-state services, even if the provider is not certified with Wisconsin Medicaid.
 In this case, the petitioner had a seizure while in Florida with her family and was transported by ambulance.
 The ambulance […] Read more